codeontap/gen3-automation/automationServerSetup.md

 Click "Select" next to "Administrator Access".
 We will tighten this later via the CloudFormation template but for now, this will avoid any permissions issues when projects are provisioned into the account.
 Click "Next Step" again then click "Create Role".
 NOTE: the steps above are for manual creation of the the shelf account.
 The next step will be to change this to use a CloudFormation script for as much of the creation as possible.

-Edit
-Conversion of Shelf Account to Organisation Account Most of the work to set up an AWS account is performed as part of creating the shelf account.
+15) Conversion of Shelf Account to Organisation Account Most of the work to set up an AWS account is performed as part of creating the shelf account.
 The following steps are needed;

 If not already set up, create a new email domain based on the organisation id, e.g. fin01.gosource.com.au.